matt-42/lithium/libraries/http_backend/README.md

-li::http_backend: Asynchronous High Performance HTTP Server
+li::http_backend: Coroutine based, Asynchronous, Low Latency and High Throughput HTTP Server
 =================================

 This library goal is to ease the development of HTTP APIs without